Every Nation Churches & Ministries: History

 In 1994, American evangelists Phil Bonasso and Rice Broocks visited Victory Christian Fellowship of the Philippines, Inc. led by Steve Murrell in Manila, Philippines.
 Together, they founded Morning Star International before changing the name in 2004 to Every Nation.
-As of 2025, Every Nation has churches in 81 nations.
+As of 2026, Every Nation has churches in 86 nations.
 It is notable that Broocks had a prominent role in Maranatha Campus Ministries before it folded in 1990.

 Publications

 100 Years From Now by the president and co-founder, Steve Murrell, states: "100 Years From Now explores the importance of understanding mission, values, and culture in order to grow and sustain a movement."
 The book details the multigenerational focus of the movement, with leaders desiring to pass on its vision by building its future through developing young leaders on campuses and within the Every Nation movement.
 Joey Bonifacio, an Every Nation pastor published The Lego Principle, which was cited by LifeWay Research president Ed Stetzer in an Outreach Magazine article examining successful practices for churches that prioritize membership growth not only in numbers, but in personal — or spiritual — development.
-Bonifacio’s The Lego Principle argues the importance of discipleship based on the two greatest biblical commandments according to Jesus Christ, to “love God” and “love your neighbor.”
+Bonifacio’s The Lego Principle argues the importance of discipleship based on the two greatest commandments according to Jesus Christ, to “love God” and “love your neighbor.”

 According to its profile on the ECFA site, Every Nation Churches & Ministries' 2009 revenue was $3,358,141 and total expenses were $3,097,551.